common-fate/docs-archive/docs/approvals/sso/okta.md

 +------------------------+---------------------------------------------------------+
 ```

-Next you will need to setup a SAML app, you will see the below prompt, Okta supports both a URL and XML so choose what suits you.
+Next you will need to set up a SAML app, you will see the below prompt, Okta supports both a URL and XML so choose what suits you.

 ```
 ?
 Would you like to use a metadata URL, an XML string, or load XML from a file?
 [Use arrows to move, type to filter]